monika22hamre/Notes_App/README.md

 # Notes_App
-it is a notes collection app where user can save their private notes and we have used MongoDB for the storing date collection
+it is a notes collection app where user can save their private notes and we have used MongoDB for the storing data collection